 Right here, right now

 The CCI sustainability and partnership model brings organisations onto our site through co-location.
-We currently have a dynamic mix of anchor organisations residing in the precinct.
+They dynamic mix of anchor organisations that resided in the prototype precinct included:

 Melbourne Bioinformatics: Formerly known as the Victorian Life Sciences Computation Initiative, the bioinformaticians and high end computing specialists at Melbourne Bioinformatics work with some of Australia’s leading researchers to enable cutting edge research into some of society’s biggest challenges, through access to state-of-the-art resources, centralised computational expertise, know-how and training services.